 |Ferry Line||Nearest Station||Walking Time|

-How to get to Watsons Bay and Sydney Harbour National Park by Ferry
+How to get to Sydney Harbour National Park by Ferry

-The best way to get there from the Central Business District is to take the F7 Sydney Ferry from Circular Quay to Watsons Bay.
-It's a spectacular 20 minute ride and you'll be in Watsons Bay as soon as you step off the ferry.
+The best way to get there from the Central Business District is to take the F4 Sydney Ferry from Circular Quay to Watsons Bay.
+It's a spectacular 22 minute ferry ride including a stop a Rose Bay.
+You'll be in Watsons Bay as soon as you step off the ferry.

 Map & Instant Route Finder